tent-rs/.github/README.md

 ## What We Do

+The Rust ecosystem is vibrant and ever-evolving.
+However, sometimes maintainers move on, leaving crates without the necessary upkeep. `tent-rs` steps in to ensure these crates don't fall by the wayside, providing a temporary tent of support.

 ### Minimal Maintenance

 We commit to providing the bare minimum maintenance required to keep these crates functional.
 This includes, but is not limited to: